Dhineshkumar-17071999/Web_Scraping/XPath/XPath_Commands.md

 ##### Special Characters
-	1. / : Select <u>the children</u> from the node set on the left side of this character.
+	1. / : Select the children from the node set on the left side of this character.

-	2. // : Specifies that the matching node set should be located ***at any level*** within the document.
+	2. // : Specifies that the matching node set should be located at any level within the document.

 	3. .(dot) : Specifies the current context should be used (refers to **present node**).